executablebooks/sphinx-tabs/README.md

 ![Tabs](/images/tabs.gif)

+Tabs are switched by clicking on the selected tab.
+Alternatively, the current tab can be focused using the Tab key, and left and right arrow keys can be used to navigate across a tabset.
+The Enter key can then be used to switch to the focused tab.

+Re-selecting the current tab, either by clicking or pressing Enter when focused, will close the tab.

 ## Grouped Tabs

-Tabs can be grouped, so that changing the current tab in one area changes the current tab in the another area.
+Tabs can be grouped, so that changing the current tab in one tabset changes the current tab in all other tabsets containing a tab with a matching label.
 For example:

 ```rst
 .. tabs::